open topic, for anything cycling related.

 I had a trifecta today....

 First one, Melrose Drive and I'm northbound passing Marist school.
 The line of oncoming traffic turning from Melrose into hodgson crescent is a regular event every morning so i've usually got eyes on the one that feels they MGIF.
 So as i'm approaching the corner there are about 2 or 3 cars that clearly have time to pass safely in front of me.
 But the 3rd or 4th driver in the white car clearly doesn't.
 But he comes anyway.
 If i hadn't grabbed my brakes i would've been hitting his left hand side door.
-So i haul the brakes, sit up, lift my left hand off the bars as if to say WT? are you doing you idjit?
+So i haul the brakes, sit up, lift my left hand off the bars as if to say Say What are you doing you idjit?
 Whether it was a "pretend he wasn't really a MGIF driver rather than a DGAF driver, the pathetic wave (possibly of apology?) didn't cut it.

 so i ride on.